easyblockshq/easyblocks/README.md

 # Easyblocks

-Easyblocks is an open-source React toolkit (white-label editor + framework) for building completely customised visual page builders.
+The React toolkit for building completely customised visual page builders.

-It can help you build intuitive visual editors like those in [Shopify](https://shopify.dev/docs/themes/tools/online-editor) (for e-commerce), [Mailchimp](https://mailchimp.com/features/landing-pages/) (landing pages), [Splash](https://splashthat.com/platform/design) (event pages) or [Carrd](https://carrd.co/) (one pagers).
-It can handle any visual building experience that outputs HTML/CSS or a React component tree - from landing pages to dashboards.

 **Live demo**: [https://easyblocks-demo.vercel.app/](https://easyblocks-demo.vercel.app/)
 **Docs**: [https://docs.easyblocks.io/](https://docs.easyblocks.io/)

-Watch the video below to learn about Easyblocks in less than 10 minutes:
+Easyblocks explained in under 10 mins:

 [![Screenshot-2024-02-12-at-15-08-51.png](https://i.postimg.cc/tTYqBNxN/Screenshot-2024-02-12-at-15-08-51.png)](https://www.youtube.com/watch?v=iNVVb_snEiI)

 ## Main features

+- **Embeddable**: Easyblocks editor is designed to be embeddedable into other products
 - **Out-of-the-box visual building logic**: drag&drop, nested selections, inline rich text, multi-selection, styling fields (responsive), design tokens, history management, localisation, templates, dynamic data
 - **Simple for end-users**.
 Not based on HTML/CSS but on [No-Code Components](https://docs.easyblocks.io/essentials/no-code-components).
 - **Bring your own components and templates**.
-You decide what components are available, their variants, styling options, simplicity levels, children components, constraints, etc.
+Easyblocks is built as a framework.You decide what components are available, their variants, styling options, simplicity levels, children components, constraints, etc.
 - **[Bring your own data](https://docs.easyblocks.io/essentials/external-data)**.
 Connect any data source, fully control data fetching and data picker widget.
 The data can be dynamic.
-For example, you can connect texts or images from data sources in the editor.
 - **Server-side rendering**.
 Fully compatible with modern frameworks like [next.js](https://nextjs.org/) or [Remix](https://remix.run/), but can also render to pure HTML/CSS.
 All the heavy lifting happens on the server - no browser rendering and layout shifts.

 ## Why?